astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 :::tip

 Before Airflow 2.9, you could only create updates to Airflow Datasets from within tasks located in the same deployment as the Dataset.
-As of Airflow 2.9, you can update a dataset with a `POST` request to the [datasets endpoint of the Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event), which supports implementation across deployments.
+As of Airflow 2.9, you can update a dataset with a `POST` request to the [datasets endpoint of the Apache Airflow® REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event), which supports implementation across deployments.

 :::